 Its advantages over a surgical face lift are hard to deny.
 There are no incisions, no scarring, and no required rest or recovery time.
 HIFU is also far less expensive than a face lift.

-Most people see full results after their final treatment.
+Most people see full results

 If you’re looking for a treatment that is quick, painless, and noninvasive, HIFU is an excellent option compared to a surgical face lift.